 The AMS result is corrected for total fractionation using machine graphite d13C.
 The d13C reported for the sample is obtained by different ways depending upon the sample material.
 Solid organics are sub-sampled and converted to CO2 with an elemental analyzer (EA).
 Water and carbonates are acidified in a gas bench to produce CO2.
 Both the EA and the gas bench are connected directly to an isotope-ratio mass spectrometer (IRMS).
 The IRMS performs the separation and measurement of the CO2 masses (44, 45, and 46) and calculation of the sample d13C.

 Results of AMS carbon 14 dating analysis are reported within 14 business days for the Standard AMS Delivery Service, and within 6 business days for the Priority AMS Delivery Service.
+The Time-Guide service reports results in 2-3 business days.
 These quoted delivery times are independent of the quantity of samples sent for radiocarbon dating analysis.
 When your samples are received, we quote an expected terminal delivery date in a correspondence letting you know the samples arrived safely.

 Beta Analytic begins the chemical treatments immediately.
 At the same time, backgrounds, modern and known-age samples are also being carbon dated.
 The complete wheel of samples is sent to the accelerator.
 We then calibrate the results to calendar years, apply isotopic ratio corrections (where needed), and report the carbon 14 dating results to you.